Electronic Waste Recycling Act of 2003

 Implementing the Act

 The Act required CalRecycle and the Department of Toxic Substances Control, in coordination with various stakeholders, to implement the various aspects of the law.
-Workshops have periodically been held to inform stakeholders and other interested parties about the Act from the signing of the law on September 24, 2003, through the implementation of the CEW program and up to present day.
+Workshops have periodically been held to inform stakeholders and other interested parties about the Act from the signing of the law on September 24, 2003, through the implementation of the CEW Recycling Program and up to present day.